saidsabri010/AFP-Team1-2021/Documents/System_Design.md

 ## Maintenance plan
 Since the interface was designed to be as dynamic as possible, the only part of the web that could require maintenance is the data API itself.
-This information can easily be changed by adjusting a single variable in the code,
+This information can easily be changed by adjusting a single variable in the code,our teammate will do the mainly maintenance and fix bug

 #### Design: